samjschapiro/samjschapiro.github.io/_pages/about.md

   - /about.html
 ---

-I am a third year undergraduate in the [Department of Computer Science](https://www.cs.illinois.edu) at the [University of Illinois, Urbana-Champaign](https://www.illinois.edu), where I am advised by [Prof. Han Zhao](https://hanzhaoml.github.io/)
+I am a third year undergraduate in the [Department of Computer Science](https://www.cs.illinois.edu) at the [University of Illinois, Urbana-Champaign](https://www.illinois.edu), where I am fortunate to be advised by [Prof. Han Zhao](https://hanzhaoml.github.io/).

 My research interests are broadly in machine learning theory, domain adaptation, and generalization.
 My overarching goal is to close the gap between the theory and practice of generalization